camwebb/akflora/pages_md/blog2.md

 <img src="../img/nameparts.png" alt="Elements of names databases" style="width:80%;margin-left: auto; margin-right: auto; display:block;"/>

-I’ve also added basic distribution data to the above graph.
-Our project is not yet attempting to integrating occurrences, but since we are working on a regional flora, it will be convenient to restrict the list of taxa to just those occurring in Alaska and nearby lands, and a number of online name resources offer presence or absence by geographical region (BONAP, USDA-PLANTS).
+I’ve also added basic distribution data to the above graph (D1, D2).
+In this first phase our project is not yet integrating occurrences, but since we are working on a regional flora it will be convenient to restrict the list of taxa to just those occurring in Alaska and nearby lands.
+A number of online name resources offer presence or absence by geographical region (BONAP, USDA-PLANTS).